shader-slang/slang/docs/design/serialization.md

 * The Riff mechanism use for container usage is somewhat ad-hoc
 * Re-referencing AST nodes from other modules does not happen automatically on deserialization
 * There are several mechanisms used for serialization that are not directly compatible
-* Value types should be convertable directly with some macro magic - for the moment they aren't
+* Value types should be convertible directly with some macro magic - for the moment they aren't